-Research shows that costs are the strongest predictor of future returns.
-One of Movement Capital’s top priorities is to make investment costs as low as possible.
-The costs of implementing an investment strategy are a function of fund expense ratios, slippage, and commissions.
+Research shows that costs are the strongest predictor of future returns.1 One of Movement Capital’s top priorities is to make investment costs as low as possible.
+The cost of implementing an investment strategy is a function of fund expense ratios, slippage, and commissions.

 Expense ratios are the underlying fund fees for each ETF.
 Unlike management fees, expense ratios aren’t explicitly paid.
 Instead, they come out of fund returns.
 For example, an index fund with an expense ratio of 0.1% should be expected to lag the index by 0.1% per year.
 Expense ratios have decreased over the past few decades, now providing essentially free global access to all major asset classes.

-The historical weighted-average fund expense ratio for Movement Capital’s composite strategy is 0.07%.
+The average fund expense ratio for Movement Capital’s overall strategy is 0.07%.

 Slippage represents the cost of trading into and out of an asset.
 For example, let’s say an ETF’s highest bid price is $100.00 and its lowest offer price is $101.00.
 That means there’s a $1, or 1%, spread between the highest price you can sell at (the bid) and the lowest price you can buy at (the offer).
 This is an extreme example of a large price spread.
 The main point is that data on an active investing strategy must reflect realistic slippage costs.